psykrat/P3NP4L/README.md

     \/_/    \/___/     \/_/\/_/    \/_/       \/_/      \/___/
 ```

 P3NP4L is a web-based tool designed for cybersecurity enthusiasts, especially pentesters.
-Leverage the power of GPT-3 to ask any pentesting-related questions and get instant, expert-backed answers!
+Leverage the power of GPT-3 to ask any pentesting-related questions and get instant answers.

 ## Features:
 - Terminal-like UI for nostalgic feels.